willmitchell/neo4j-cypher-acl/README.md

 The reason I decided to create something new was that I wanted to use Cypher and have a less generic (and chatty) connection to the graph database.

+## Warning Regarding Testing

+Currently, the test code will erase all nodes in the Neo4J database prior to running the tests.

 ## Short Example

 ```